 PAYMENT: DUE AT DROP OFF...CASH or MONEY ORDER ONLY.

 NO SHOWS/CANCELLATIONS: IF you do not cancel BEFORE drop off time you will not be rescheduled.
-We understand that ERs can occur but at least 24 hours notice would be appreciated so others can be scheduled, thank you.

 COSTS/CONSENT FORM: